-We’ve been offering a resume editing service since site launch.
-In this time, we’ve had the fortune to work with hundreds of clients, and have repeatedly come across some common mistakes in consulting resumes we’ve had the pleasure of reviewing.
+We’ve been offering a resume editing service since 2008.
+In this time, we’ve had the fortune to work with thousands of clients, and have repeatedly come across some common mistakes in consulting resumes we’ve had the pleasure of reviewing.

 1. Overly small font for your name

 Your name at the top of the resume should be 18 pt or 20 pt font; bold font is optional and depends on the font you are using.
 Your name is the most important part of your resume, since you want recruiters to remember who you are.

 Also, make sure the name you use is exactly the same in all communications, including your cover letter and emails.
 This is sometimes a problem for those with both an official name in their mother language and another unofficial name in English.